 Describe an aspect of your identity and how this has shaped your life experiences or impacted your daily interactions with others?
 (200-250 words)

 The kebaya—a piece of long-sleeved lace tunic—is worn as a symbol of beauty and empowerment in the fundamental practices of the Javanese culture.
-A woman dressed in such attire was seen in the massive painting which hung on the plain walls of my living room.
+A woman dressed in such attire is pictured in the massive painting which hangs on the plain walls of my living room.
 As such I understood, as a young naïve girl, that we were alike in our roots.

 Nevertheless, my mother soon revealed her story, with no mention of a culture I was accustomed to.
 While the Javanese in me had not left, I gained two names since then: Malay and Acehnese.
 The three ethnicities began forming my unique identity: an Indonesian.

 It was a similar duality which followed me throughout the course of my life.
 Upon discovering my passion in biology and chemistry, I had guided my path to pursue pharmacy.
-Meanwhile, I dealt with the assumption that it meant sacrificing my longtime ambition of following in my father’s footsteps to become an entrepreneur.
+Meanwhile, I dealt with the assumption that it meant sacrificing my long-time ambition of following in my father’s footsteps to become an entrepreneur.

 At UNC however, I am given the opportunity to simultaneously thrive in both pursuits: with a chemistry major (biochemistry track) and an entrepreneurship minor.
 As I navigate from “Macromolecular Structure and Metabolism” to “Constructing Your Own Venture”, I could gain necessary preparation prior to establishing and managing a pharmaceutical company.
 As do my ethnic background, my interests deserve sufficient recognition and exploration, despite clear distinctions between one another.